-Figure 21 includes also the remote contribution scenario based on LiveU equipment.
+Figure 42 and Figure 43 show the the remote contribution scenario based on LiveU equipment.
 The LU800Pro was connected to the TV2 camera on a tower outside the Tivoli Garden, using a 5G mmWave CPE and antenna installed on the tower outside, directing point-to-point to the 5gmmWave directional point some 500 m away.
 While it was also using a 5G SNPN which was set at that area, the LU800Pro was configured to prioritize working with the 5G mmWave by using the LU800 prioritizing functionality to prioritize to the max the RJ45 Ethernet port where the mmWave CPE was connected to over all other links.